-Technological advances have made it easier than ever before to maintain open lines of communication among employees and management.
-Email is just one tool that executives can use to share company news, reminders and feedback.
-Many companies with remote workers use instant messaging apps like Slack, which enables teams to communicate on different “channels,” depending on the department or project.
-It is wise for executives to establish expected standards of communication, such as by requiring all remote workers to be logged into the company email or messaging app during work hours.
+Zoom and other services make it possible to maintain open lines of communication between employees and management.
+Phone calls, online calendars and emails are other tools that managers can use to share company news, reminders and feedback.
+Many companies with remote workers use instant messaging apps or paid services that enable collaboration on projects.
+It is wise for executives to establish standards of communication to ensure that employees can be contacted during work hours.

 All teams need the ability to collaborate.
 Even if team members typically work on individual projects, employees need the ability to communicate with any employee within their organization.
 Using streamlined internal communication helps team members reach out to both in-office and remote colleagues in their team and throughout their company.
 Employees working on the same project will enjoy the capabilities of apps that use cloud storage and enable real-time collaboration.